hbn-dayto/Web-Crawler/README.md

 - Business Name, Website URL

 webcrawler.py
-- Accepts a single website URL, crawls every web page, then extracts emails that meet criteria
+- Input: a single website URL
+- Output: a csv file containing emails extracted from the website

+Next Steps:
+- Feed the webcrawler.py program a list of website URLs, then return a list of emails, for each unique website